stacks-network/docs/src/pages/understand-stacks/mining.md

 ## Transaction fees

-Miners receives Stacks fees for transactions mined in any block they produce.
+Miners receive Stacks fees for transactions mined in any block they produce.

 For transactions mined in microblocks, the miner that produces the microblock receives 40% of the fees, while the miner that confirms the microblock receives 60% of the fees.